planetarium/NineChronicles.Headless/README.md

   -H, --host <String>                                      Hostname of this node for another nodes to access.
 This is not listening host like 0.0.0.0
   -P, --port <UInt16>                                      Port of this node for another nodes to access.
   --swarm-private-key <String>                             The private key used for signing messages and to specify your node.
 If you leave this null, a randomly generated value will be used.
-  --workers <Int32>                                        Number of workers to use in Swarm --no-miner                                               Disable block mining.
+  --no-miner                                               Disable block mining.
   --miner-count <Int32>                                    The number of miner task(thread).
   --miner-private-key <String>                             The private key used for mining blocks.
 Must not be null if you want to turn on mining with libplanet-node.